trevortileston-cell/LilyClass/README.md

 > **Permissions note:** the app needs access to the device camera.
 Most browsers require HTTPS or `localhost` for camera access, so run locally or deploy with TLS.

+## Deployment

+The app ships as a single Node.js server with static files, so you can deploy it to any host that supports long-running Node processes.
+Below are two common options.

+### Option 1: Render/Railway/Fly.io

+1. Create a new **Web Service** on your provider and point it at this repository.
+2. Set the environment:
+   - **Runtime:** Node.js 18 or newer.
+   - **Build command:** `npm install` (no packages are installed, but this ensures the platform detects Node).
+   - **Start command:** `node server.js`.
+3. Add the `OPENAI_API_KEY` environment variable in the dashboard.
+4. Deploy.
+The provider will expose a public HTTPS URL that works with the in-browser camera.

+### Option 2: Vercel

+1. Run `npm install -g vercel` (if you don’t already have it) and log in with `vercel login`.
+2. From the project directory run `vercel --prod` and accept the detected settings:
+   - **Framework preset:** `Other`.
+   - **Build command:** `npm install`.
+   - **Output directory:** leave blank (the server handles static files).
+   - **Development command:** `node server.js`.
+3. In the Vercel dashboard, add `OPENAI_API_KEY` under **Settings → Environment Variables** and redeploy.

+### Using the deployed site

+1. Visit the deployment URL on a camera-enabled device.
+2. Allow camera permissions when prompted.
+3. Capture the learner’s work, choose a confidence level, and press **Ask Lily for advanced questions** to receive Lily’s tailored challenges.

 ## Environment configuration

 - `PORT` (optional): set a custom port for the Node.js server.
 Defaults to `3000`.